Smudded/ad-blocking-detector/readme.txt

 If the visitor has JavaScript disabled, the plugin displays the content used for normal visitors with no ad blockers.

-A future update will allow you to choose what disabled JavaScript means.

-= Does this plugin prevent visitors with an ad blocker from visiting my site or in any other way obscure the content? = No.  In an indirect and inefficient way, you *can* obscure large portions of content from visitors using this plugin, but that is not what it was designed to do.
-It simply places alternative content in the space the ad would have displayed.
+= Does this plugin prevent visitors with an ad blocker from visiting my site or in any other way obscure the content? = It was not designed to do so, but it is possible to replicate that behavior in an indirect way.
+This plugin's purpose is to simply places alternative content in the space the ad would have displayed.

+If you want more information on how to replicate the obscuring of content, check out this blog post on the plugin's website: [http://adblockingdetector.jtmorris.net/unleash-your-inner-geek-with-javascript/](http://adblockingdetector.jtmorris.net/unleash-your-inner-geek-with-javascript/)

 = Why doesn't this plugin detect the _______________ ad blocker? = Not all ad blockers operate the same way.
-This plugin was tested with the most common ad blockers, but it is possible we missed one.
-If you find an ad blocker we aren't detecting, [contact us](http://adblockingdetector.jtmorris.net/contact/) and let us know the ad blocker, web browser, and operating system you are using.
-We will then investigate the problem.
+This plugin was tested with the most common ad blockers, but it is possible I missed one.
+If you find an ad blocker this plugin doesnt detect, [contact me](http://adblockingdetector.jtmorris.net/contact/) and let me know the ad blocker, web browser, and operating system you are using.
+I will then investigate detecting it.

 = Can this plugin integrate with other ad management plugins? =